Skip to main content

 How does Richard Wright Pcs for Journalism and Media Arts rank in DC?

-Richard Wright Pcs for Journalism and Media Arts is ranked #148 out of 240 schools in DC.
+Richard Wright Pcs for Journalism and Media Arts ranks #122 of 240 schools in DC.

 What is Richard Wright Pcs for Journalism and Media Arts's MySchoolScout rating?

-Richard Wright Pcs for Journalism and Media Arts has a composite rating of 5.8 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Richard Wright Pcs for Journalism and Media Arts has a current MySchoolScout rating of 6.3 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Richard Wright Pcs for Journalism and Media Arts?